Managing email addresses

 example, we'll call the domain group

 Note that setting the domain group to a new value like this will remove all email addresses from that domain.
 Now that we've moved lookingglass.uk into its own domain group, the email address email@example.com and the others on this domain no longer exist.
-The addresses on other domains, such as firstname.lastname@example.org and not affected.
+The addresses on other domains, such as firstname.lastname@example.org are not affected.
 You may want to recreate some addresses.

 Suppose you now add email hosting for lookingglass.com to your account.
 To